Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Introduction

-Our method is built to achieve maximal \emph{invariance properties}.
-First, it will be invariant under reparametrization of the family of distributions $P_\theta$, that is, at least for infinitesimally small steps, it only depends on $P_\theta$ and not on the way we write the parameter $\theta$.
-(For instance, for Gaussian measures it should not matter whether we use the covariance matrix or its inverse or a Cholesky factor as the parameter.)
+The IGO framework is built to achieve maximal \emph{invariance properties}.
+First, the IGO flow is invariant under reparametrization of the family of distributions $P_\theta$, that is, it only depends on $P_\theta$ and not on the way we write the parameter $\theta$ (Proposition~\ref{prop:thetainv}).
+This invariance under $\theta$-reparametrization is the main idea behind \emph{information geometry} \citep{Amari2000book}.
+For instance, for Gaussian measures it should not matter whether we use the covariance matrix or its inverse or a Cholesky factor as the parameter.
 This limits the influence of encoding choices on the behavior of the algorithm.
-Second, it will be invariant under a change of coordinates in the search space $X$, provided that this change of coordinates globally preserves our family of distributions $P_\theta$.
-(For Gaussian distributions on $\R^d$, this includes all affine changes of coordinates.)
+Second, the IGO flow is invariant under a change of coordinates in the search space $X$, provided that this change of coordinates globally preserves the family of distributions $P_\theta$ (Proposition~\ref{prop:Xinv}).
+For instance, for Gaussian distributions on $\R^d$, this includes all affine changes of coordinates.
 This means that the algorithm, apart from initialization, does not depend on the precise way the data is presented.
-Last, the algorithm will be invariant under applying an increasing function to $f$, so that it is indifferent whether we minimize e.g. $f$, $f^3$ or $f\times |f|^{-2/3}$.
-This way some non-convex or non-smooth functions can be as ``easily'' optimised as convex ones.
-Contrary to previous formulations using natural gradients \cite{Wierstra2008,Glasmachers2010,Akimoto:ppsn2010}, this invariance under increasing transformation of the objective function is achieved from the start.
+Last, the IGO flow and IGO algorithms are invariant under applying a strictly increasing function to $f$ (Proposition~\ref{prop:finv}).
+Contrary to previous formulations using natural gradients \citep{Wierstra2008,Glasmachers2010,Akimoto:ppsn2010}, this invariance is achieved from the start.

-Invariance under $X$-reparametrization has been---we believe---one of the keys to the success of the CMA-ES algorithm, which derives from a particular case of ours.
-Invariance under $\theta$-reparametrization is the main idea behind \emph{information geometry} \cite{Amari2000book}.
-Invariance under $f$-transformation is not uncommon, e.g., for evolution strategies \cite{schwefel1995evolution} or pattern search methods \cite{Hooke:Jeeves:61,Torczon:97,NelderMead:65}; however it is not always recognized as an attractive feature.
 Such invariance properties mean that we deal with \emph{intrinsic} properties of the objects themselves, and not with the way we encode them as collections of numbers in $\R^d$.
 It also means, most importantly, that we make a minimal number of arbitrary choices.

 In Section~\ref{sec:descr}, we define the IGO flow and the IGO algorithm.
 We begin with standard facts about the definition and basic properties of the natural gradient, and its connection with Kullback--Leibler divergence and diversity.
-We then proceed to the detailed description of our algorithm.
+We then proceed to the detailed description of the algorithm.